mpyw/cowitter/tutorial/03-example_sign_in_with_twitter.md

     if (!isset($_SESSION['state'])) {

-        /* User is completely unlogined */
+        /* User hasn't completely logged in */

         // Create a client object
         $_SESSION['client'] = new Client([